-For more about ganache and how to make it at home check out Jenni's granache page here.
+For more about ganache and how to make it at home, check out Jenni's granache page here.

 Rita's Ganache Question

 I have a question for the pastry chef about my "tried and true" recipe for chocolate ganache that I've made more times than I can count.
-It starts out with 2 cups of whipping cream that I bring to a rapid boil and add one full pound of Callebaut bittersweet chocolate.
+It starts out with 2 cups of whipping cream that I bring to a rapid boil, and adds one full pound of Callebaut bittersweet chocolate.
 Does anyone know what could have caused that to happen?
 I'd hate to toss out another pound of the Callebaut, but I can't use it for a ganache in that condition Thank you so much for your time.
-Never had any problem until time before last and again today.
-On both these occasions' upon adding just the chopped chocolate to the boiled cream and stirring (until melted) the mixture separated rather than blended.
+Never had any problem until the time before last and again today.
+On both these occasions' upon adding just the chopped chocolate to the boiled cream and stirring (until melted), the mixture separated rather than blended.

 Pastry Chef Jenni to the Rescue

-I think you can solve this problem in one of two ways.
+You can solve this problem in one of two ways.

 1) Bring the dairy to just below a boil.
-It will be steaming and frothy-looking, but won't be bubbling rapidly.
+It will be steaming and frothy-looking but won't be bubbling rapidly.
 Pour the scalded cream into a metal bowl and pour in the chocolate.
 Let sit, and then whisk/stir to make the emulsion.